Nail salon business plan for starting your own business

 5.2.1 College Students

-According to this nail salon business plan sample pdf, college students will be one of the most recurring customers of customers of Glamor Studio.
+According to this nail salon business plan sample pdf, college students will be one of the most recurring customers of Glamor Studio.
 They are expected to visit us for different services before farewells and parties.

 5.2.2 Homemakers

 Homemakers are our primary focus at Glamor Studio.
-UV nail overlayers are the most profitable service in our business, and hence, are most sought after by homemakers in Atlanta.
+UV nail overlayers are the most profitable service in our business, and hence, are the most sought after by homemakers in Atlanta.

 5.2.3 Working professionals